-How to switch to or revert from a smart account
+Switch to or revert from a smart account in MetaMask

-Switching to a smart account gives your wallet more capabilities and flexibility without changing the confirmation or account management experience.
-It’s still familiar, and you’re still in control.
+Switching to a smart account gives your wallet more capabilities and flexibility.
 You can revert this change at any time.

 How to switch to a MetaMask smart account